boppleton/whaleticker/README.md

 **gdax** | :heavy_check_mark: | :x: |  :construction:
 **binance** | :heavy_check_mark: | :x: |  :construction:

-right click to bring up window settings, middle click to clear window
+right click to bring up window settings, middle click to clear trades.  make sure you connect to the exchanges you want to use on the launch window

 ![screenshot 1](https://i.imgur.com/OwndQta.png?raw=true "")